MehmoodHashmi/Documentation-as-Code-DaC/README.md

 Project documents come in many forms – from _**project proposals**_ and business cases, to **_project plans_** and project status reports.

-**_Your team's collective brain
-Bring all your knowledge, docs, and projects together in one place._**
+**_Your team's collective brain, bring all your knowledge, docs, and projects together in one place._**

 ## Examples of project documents